RITA Award

-The RITA Award, presented by the Romance Writers of America (RWA) from 1990 to 2019, was the most prominent award for English-language romance fiction.
+The RITA Award (called the Golden Medallion from 1982 to 1989), presented by the Romance Writers of America (RWA) from 1982 to 2019, was an award for English-language romance fiction.
 It was named for the RWA's first president, Rita Clay Estrada.
 After not being awarded in 2020, it was replaced by the Vivian Award, which was awarded once in 2021.

 Procedure

 The RITA Award opened for entries in the fall.
 Entrants had to supply five printed books by the posted deadline.
-Each title was judged by five separate judges during the preliminary round.
-Finalists were announced in mid-March and winners were announced at the annual award ceremony, held on the last day of the RWA's National Conference, which was normally held in July.
+Each title was judged by five judges during the preliminary round.
+Finalists were announced in mid-March and winners were announced at the annual award ceremony, held on the last day of the RWA's National Conference, normally in July.
 Winning authors received a gold statuette while book editors received a plaque.

 Controversies

 In their final years, the RITA and Vivian awards were both at the center of various controversies because of objectionable content and a lack of diversity in the winning works.